tscircuit/tscircuit/docs/rfcs/auto-decoupling-detection-and-enforcement.md

 ## Goals

-- No per-capacitor length property is required for normal use.
+- No new board props are required for advisory detection.
+- Every inferred warning states why it was emitted and how confident it is.
+- An incorrect inferred warning can be persistently ignored.
 - Component libraries define part-specific decoupling requirements once.
 - Results are deterministic and explain why a capacitor was selected or rejected.